 - What are the treatment options for my colon cancer?

 - What is the chance that my colon cancer can be cured?

 - What are the potential side effects of each treatment?

 - How will each treatment affect my daily life?

 - How much time can I take to decide about treatment?

 - Are there any brochures or other printed material that I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-- Have your symptoms been continuous or occasional?
+- Have your symptoms been ongoing, or do they come and go?

-- How severe are your symptoms?
+- How bad are your symptoms?